 The interconnect queue choking our grid

 The race for AI dominance and the expansion of mission-critical computing have hit a physical wall.
 Developing software takes weeks, but developing the physical infrastructure required to run software often takes years.
-Facing a dual crisis, organizations are stuck between (1) a legacy utility grid that cannot scale to meet high density power demands and (2) a lack of granular visibility into the complex hardware systems they are forced to build themselves.
+Facing a dual crisis, organizations are stuck between (1) a legacy utility grid that cannot scale to meet high density power demands and (2) a desperate need to be able to monitor energy and compute systems at scale, as both such systems include hundreds of thousands of devices that rely on real-time observability.

 As of 2026, the American power grid is oversubscribed.
 Requiring impact studies and regulatory approval before they can be built, electric transmission system operators flounder in a years-long waitlist to connect to the US energy grid (hence interconnect queue).
 The situation has gotten so bad that some utility providers have stopped accepting new interconnect applications.
 This leaves data center operators in an unacceptable multi-year waiting list for electricity.
 When energy delivery is delayed and the system’s operational health is obscured by fragmented data, innovation stalls.
 Working together to eliminate these barriers, Voxel and Sift are powering next generation grids to unblock compute.